You are here: Benefits Guides | Carers Allowance

 Q. I am about to turn Pension Age November.
 I have had Carers Allowance for some years.
 I have been told that I should receive about £31 per week Retirement Pension.
 As this is less than I have with Carers Allowance, do I have to claim this pension in November?

 A. Women can continue on CA after Pension Age (65 for men) if their Retirement Pension is less than their CA entitlements.

 Q. I am a single fit and health man.
 I claim IBJSA.
 I look after my disabled mother.
 Who lives alone, and has Pension Credit and A.A.
 I have been finding it difficult at the Jobcentre when I go into sign on.
 As they expect me to be available for work a lot more than I am able to allow, due to caring.
 I did ask about claiming I.S as a carer, but was told that I could not claim I.S as a carer due to not also claiming CA. I know that if I do claim CA my mother will lose a lot of her benefit.
 Can you help?

 A. To be eligible for I.S, and therefore not be required to sign on or be available for work.
-You must be caring for someone who has in payment or is waiting to hear about a claim for, D.L.A middle or high rate care or A.A any rate.
+You must be caring for someone who has in payment or is waiting to hear about a claim for, D.L.A middle or high rate care or A.A any rate or PIP Daily Living.
 As your mother has A.A paid already you are eligible for I.S as a carer now regardless of whether you have claimed CA or not.
 Claim on 0800 0 55 66 88 or by using form A1 available from Benefits Agencies.